Instruments of Torture

 In a post-9/11 world, torture has become a divisive topic.
 This exhibition goes beyond that debate to explore how we, as humans, respond to events and take action.
 It examines how, in specific situations, even those who deny they would ever torture another person, do exactly the opposite.
 Ultimately, the exhibition encourages visitors to contemplate their own human frailty, the conditions that lead to torture, and how they can be upstanders – people who stand up for others – in a world that has too many bystanders.
 Although torture has persisted over the centuries, we hope one day the only place you hear about torture will be at a museum.

 Please Note: Children under age 13 are not admitted to this exhibit without their parent or legal guardian.

 Special pricing for Instruments of Torture.
 Includes admission to the main museum.

 Special price for Balboa Park Passport Holder: $15 (does not include the price to purchase Balboa Park Passport)

 Special price for Stay-for-the-Day Pass Holder: $15 (does not include the price to purchase Stay-for-the-Day Pass)

 Group visits are available at reduced rates for a minimum of ten people.
 Reservations must be made at least two weeks in advance.

-EDUCATIONAL GROUPS: including college and high school classes, please contact Margaret Hartnett, Curator of Experiential Learning, at (619) 239-2001 ext.
+EDUCATIONAL GROUPS: including college and high school classes, please contact Margaret Hartnett, Director of Education and Visitor Experience, at (619) 239-2001 ext.
 37, or email@example.com.